DAI-Lab-HERALD/General-Framework/Framework/Models/README.md

   True if the chosen dataset can provide map images, False if not.

 **self.num_samples_path_pred** : int
-  This gives the number of predictions the model must make to adequately simulate stochasticity.
+  This gives the number of predictions the model should make.

 **self.model_file** : str
   This is the location at which the model should be saved.
 If one wants to save for example parts of